uber-go/zap/FAQ.md

 ### Why aren't `Logger` and `SugaredLogger` interfaces?

-Unlike most widely used interfaces, both `Logger` and `SugaredLogger` interfaces would include *many* methods.
+Unlike the familiar `io.Writer` and `http.Handler`, `Logger` and `SugaredLogger` interfaces would include *many* methods.
 As [Rob Pike points out][go-proverbs], "The bigger the interface, the weaker the abstraction."
 Interfaces are also rigid &mdash; *any* change requires releasing a new major version, since it breaks all third-party implementations.

 Making the `Logger` and `SugaredLogger` concrete types doesn't sacrifice much abstraction, and it lets us add methods without introducing breaking changes.
-Your applications can and should define and depend upon an interface that includes just the methods you use.
+Your applications should define and depend upon an interface that includes just the methods you use.

 ### Why sample application logs?

 Applications often experience runs of errors, either because of a bug or because of a misbehaving user.
-Logging errors is usually a good idea, but it can sometimes make a bad situation worse: not only is your application coping with an increased number of errors, it's also spending extra CPU cycles and I/O logging those errors.
-In the worst case, each call to your logger is contending over the same mutex, limiting throughput when you need it most.
+Logging errors is usually a good idea, but it can easily make this bad situation worse: not only is your application coping with a flood of errors, it's also spending extra CPU cycles and I/O logging those errors.
+Since writes are typically serialized, logging limits throughput when you need it most.

 Sampling fixes this problem by dropping repetitive log entries.
 Under normal conditions, your application writes out every entry.
-When the similar entries are logged hundreds or thousands of times each second, though, zap begins dropping duplicates to preserve throughput.
+When similar entries are logged hundreds or thousands of times each second, though, zap begins dropping duplicates to preserve throughput.

 ### Why do the structured logging APIs take a message in addition to fields?

+Subjectively, we find it helpful to accompany structured context with a brief description.
+This isn't critical during development, but it makes debugging and operating unfamiliar systems much easier.

-Zap's sampling algorithm uses the message to identify duplicate entries.
+More concretely, zap's sampling algorithm uses the message to identify duplicate entries.
 In our experience, this is a practical middle ground between random sampling (which often drops the exact entry that you need while debugging) and hashing the complete entry (which is prohibitively expensive).

 ### Why include package-global loggers?